peekxc/peekxc.github.io/README.md

 To preprocess the CSS styles from tailwind, use:

-> npx tailwindcss --output lib/css/tw_styles.css
+> npx tailwindcss -i styles.css --output lib/css/tw_styles.css